• Skip to main content

 Never round your back when deadlifting.

-The best way I have found to fight round back, is by practicing how to deadlift correctly every single workout:
+The best way I have found to fight round back is by practicing how to deadlift properly every single workout:

 Proper deadlift setup